JonathanPrexl/SenPa-MAE/README.md

 ... }
 ```

 We opt for constant 5m pixel spacing along all data no matter the original sensor resolution.
 Data is saved in patches of 288x288 pixels and stored in 3 separate folders indicating the sensor name with filenames indicating the image resolution and  pixel spacing.
-Instead of  performing the downsampling operation on the fly in the data-loader (computational expensive operation) we save all different resolutions to the drive which leads to much faster model training.
+Instead of  performing the downsampling operation on the fly in the data-loader (computationally expensive operation), we save all different resolutions to the drive which leads to much faster model training.

 ```
 ├───patches